NCERT Solutions Class 10 English Chapter 8 – Free PDF Download

 What things does Mij do which tell you that he is an intelligent, friendly and fun-loving animal who needs love?

 Mij proved his intelligence when he invented his own game of ping-pong ball on a worn-out suitcase of Maxwell.
-Another instance of his intelligence was when he opened the tap in the bathroom and got into the tub and played with water.
-Although initially he was aloof and indifferent towards Maxwell, he gradually exhibited his friendly nature towards his owner.
+Another instance of his intelligence was when he opened the tap in the bathroom and got into the tub, and played with water.
+Although initially, he was aloof and indifferent towards Maxwell, he gradually exhibited his friendly nature towards his owner.
 This is evident from the fact that he clung to Maxwell’s feet in the flight.
 He developed a close bond with the author in due course of time and proved to be a fun-loving animal when he developed games on his own and exhibited certain compulsive habits on his walks with Maxwell in the streets of London.

 What are some of the things we come to know about otters from this text?

 Otters belong to a relatively small group of animals called Mustellines that is shared by badger, mongoose, weasel, stoat, mink and others.
 They are mostly found in large numbers in marshy areas.
 Arabs tame them as pets.
 Otters love to play with water and splash in it.
 Maxwell’s otter was of an unknown race to science and was at length named by zoologists as Lutrogale Perspicillata Maxwelli, hence, it is also known as Maxwell’s otter in short.
-We also came to know that otters are intelligent and fun-loving animals who invent and love to play their own games and have a friendly nature towards human beings.
+We also came to know that otters are intelligent and fun-loving animals who invent and love to play their own games and are friendly to human beings.

 Why is Mij’s species now known to the world as Maxwell’s otter?